In this GenerateBlocks review, I will be going through this amazing, lightweight, Gutenberg block-based WordPress plugin.

 GenerateBlocks is a lightweight WordPress blocks plugin aimed to extend the functionality of core Gutenberg editing.

-If you are in the WordPress eco-space for sometime now, chances are that you might have heard “Gutenberg is the future”.
+If you have been in the WordPress eco-space for sometime now, chances are that you might have heard “Gutenberg is the future”.
 Well, that is right.
 Hence, there has been a tremendous shift in the Gutenberg block-based plugin space.

 Plus, after Core Web Vitals, WordPress website owners with page builders are really having a hard time trying to improve their website performance.
 You buy a premium page builder, but are still stuck with suboptimal performance.
 Therefore, you buy a premium caching plugin.